danortDev/distance-calculator/README.md

 This app will allow people perform searches to know about the distance between 2 points, to allow them to plan their travel.

+You can try deep linking like this <http://localhost:3000/?origin=caracas&&destination=venezuela%20valencia>

 This project is based on [Cory House's](https://github.com/coryhouse) react-slingshot repository.
 You can learn more about it [here](https://github.com/coryhouse/react-slingshot)

 ## Get Started